 TCO: Acumatica charges by computing power used, not by user.
-With Dynamics NAV, costs add up.
-Dynamics NAV charges per user.
-These costs increase as your company grows.
+Dynamics NAV charges per user, and these costs increase as your company grows.
 In addition, Dynamics NAV requires a license for SQL Server to run, where Acumatica can work not only with SQL Server, but also with less expensive databases, such as MySQL.
-Moreover, Acumatica works natively in the cloud, where Dynamics NAV requires a separate license for IIS for it to work in the cloud.
+Moreover, Acumatica works natively in the cloud; Dynamics NAV requires a separate license for IIS for it to work in the cloud.

 Dynamics NAV was originally developed in the 1980s.
 It was a great product then, and, although many improvements have been made over the years, it still uses the same proprietary code, the same data structures, and the same client-server architecture.
 Microsoft Dynamics NAV’s much older system architecture becomes an issue in scenarios designed for the latest technologies, including cloud deployment options, customizations using current development tools, and integration with CRM.

-Conversely, Acumatica was designed from the start to be accessible through the cloud using current technology.
+Conversely, Acumatica was designed from the start to be accessible through the cloud using modern web technology.
 This lets Acumatica offer more features and functions than Dynamics NAV and at a lower price.
-In addition, Acumatica offers a completely integrated ERP and CRM solution for the price of system resources, whether deployed on premise or in the cloud.
-And with Acumatica, you enjoy unlimited users.
+In addition, Acumatica offers a completely integrated ERP and CRM solution for the price of system resources, whether deployed on-premises or in the cloud.
+And with Acumatica, you enjoy unlimited users, you only pay for system resources.
 We believe Acumatica provides the best price/value, performance, functionality, and ease of use of any ERP product available for small- and medium-sized businesses.